OOP2018/threads-AtidSr/README.md

 <br />

 6.2) ReentrantLock solutions because I can ensure that only one thread modifies the resource at any one time.
+ReentrantLock supports more tool than syncronized such as interruptible lock waits, non-block-structured locks, multiple condition variables, or lock polling.
+So ReentrantLock is more flexible than syncronized because tool that ReentrantLock provides is more than syncronized.

 ## 7. Using Many Threads (optional)